sidwellr/Variations/zmanip/zmanip.md

 | root_face | Density of the extruded face compared to the rest, from 0 (root face has no extra density) to 1 (only the root face) |

 http://xyrus02.deviantart.com/art/Extrude-Plugin-for-Apophysis-172778628 (defunct)

+## flatten / zclear
+Flatten the other variations on the transform by setting the z coordinate to 0.

+Type: 3D (sets z only)
+Author: Georg Kiehne (xyrus02)
+Date: 28 Jul 2013

 ## inflateZ_1
 Set z to tilt the plane forward, basing z mostly on y, but with some distortion.